hwanggu-corgi/hwanggu-log/update.md

 ### October 26th, 2020
-1. Corgi add progress #390 in assignment 1, CSC 369♥♥
+1. Corgi add progress #391 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding test to this function♥♥
-        - Corgi working on adding code #204
+        - Corgi working on adding code #205
+            - Corgi checking to make sure all is well on virtual machine before merge request
-            - Corgi working on adding testing functions [1 of 1]
+            - Corgi completed working on adding testing functions [1 of 1]
-            - Corgi fixing compiling errors
+            - Corgi completed fixing compiling errors
             - Corgi working on this function♥♥
             - Corgi completed working on creating `get_file_name` function
             - Corgi completed working on creating test function for `get_file_name`